mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 I use [Tautulli](https://tautulli.com/) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well.

 ### What is Plex?
 Plex is an server/client utility that lets you host your own music, pictures, videos, live TV, etc. and view/download them on any device with a streaming service-esque app.
-You can think of it as your own custom Netflix!
+You can think of it as your own custom [Netflix](https://www.netflix.com/)!
 Here are the main steps to get it up and running:
-1. Dowload and install the Plex server onto a computer.
+1. Download and install the Plex server onto a computer.
 This computer will be the host of your content.
     * Note that you can only stream and download your content when this computer is powered on and connected to your network/the internet.
 2. Copy all of the content that you want to stream/download onto your host computer
 3. Tell Plex which folder your content is in